Should I Get Solar Panels Now or Wait?

 The Role Credit and Taxes Play in Solar

-Credit plays a role in solar purchases.
-Unless the customer is paying in cash, the homeowner’s credit can determine if they are eligible for a specific financing program.
+Credit scores play a role in solar purchases.
+Unless the customer is paying in cash, the homeowner’s credit determines whether they are eligible for a specific financing program.

 The other thing to consider is whether the homeowner owes federal taxes.
 The ITC is a federal tax credit applied to solar installations.
 Those that lease solar or don’t owe federal taxes don’t qualify for this tax credit.